-(3) Accelerated Vesting of Equity Awards
+(3) Accelerated Vesting of Equity Awards / Deferred Cash

-The amounts above reflect the intrinsic value of unvested option, RSU and PSU awards held by each NEO that would have received automatic accelerated vesting treatment in each termination scenario as described below pursuant to the applicable employment/award agreement, based on the Company's closing share price of \$151.86, as quoted on the NASDAQ on the last business day of the fiscal year (December 31, 2018).
+The amounts above reflect: (i) the intrinsic value of any unvested option, RSU and PSU awards held by each NEO that would have received automatic accelerated vesting treatment in each termination scenario as described below pursuant to the applicable employment/award agreement, based on the Company's closing share price of \$201.94, as quoted on the NASDAQ on the last business day of the fiscal year (December 31, 2019) and (ii) the value of unvested deferred cash that would have received automatic accelerated vesting treatment in each termination scenario.
 For awards that would not have received automatic accelerated vesting treatment but are subject to acceleration at the Committee's discretion, we have assumed these were not accelerated and have been forfeited.
-For more information on the NEOs' outstanding awards at December 31, 2018 considered for these calculations, refer to the section entitled "- Outstanding Equity Awards at Fiscal-Year End."
+For more information on the NEOs' outstanding equity awards at December 31, 2019 considered for these calculations, refer to the section entitled "- Outstanding Equity Awards at Fiscal-Year End."

-- Mr. Haley The amounts in the table above reflect the value of Mr. Haley's 2016 front-loaded equity award (PSU Award and Supplemental Award) that would have received automatic vesting acceleration in each of these termination scenarios.
-For termination by the Company without cause/resignation with good reason and death or disability (columns A and C), he would have received the same number of shares that he actually earned based on the average share price over 20 consecutive trading days ending on January 15, 2019 (280,802 earned shares under the PSU Award and no shares under the Supplemental Award), per terms of his award agreements.
-For termination by the Company without cause or his resignation with good reason, in either case, upon or within 12 months following a change of control (column B), the value reflected above reflects an ending share price as of December 31, 2018, as per the terms of the agreements rather than an average ending share price used in the other termination scenarios. - Messrs.
-Burwell, Shalders, Jones and Wickes Outstanding PSUs granted under the 2018 LTI Program on July 20, 2018, the 2017 LTI Program on July 20, 2017 or October 2, 2017 and the 2016 LTI Program on July 20, 2016 (as applicable) would not receive automatic vesting acceleration in the above termination scenarios per the terms of the applicable award agreements. - Awards granted under the 2012 Plan will vest based on the participant's continued service.
+- Mr. Haley The amounts in the table above reflect the value of the deferred compensation contribution made to Mr. Haley on January 1, 2019 under the terms of his Amended Agreement, including interest accrued on the contribution as of December 31, 2019, which would have received automatic full vesting acceleration in each of these termination scenarios with vested amounts to be paid in accordance with the WTW Deferred Savings Plan (subject to the release of claims requirement in his Amended Agreement).
+Outstanding PSUs granted under the 2019 LTI Program on February 26, 2019, would not receive automatic vesting acceleration in the above termination scenarios per the terms of the applicable award agreement. - Messrs.
+Burwell, Wickes, Hess and Gunn Outstanding PSUs granted under the 2019 LTI Program on July 20, 2019, the 2018 LTI Program on July 20, 2018 and the 2017 LTI Program on July 20, 2017 or October 2, 2017 (as applicable) would not receive automatic vesting acceleration in the above termination scenarios per the terms of the applicable award agreements. - Awards granted under the 2012 Plan will vest based on the participant's continued service.
 However, in the event of a participant's termination of employment due to death or permanent disability, the Committee has the discretion to deem the performance conditions relating to all or a portion of the unvested PSUs to be attained up to the target level (i.e., 100%) and accelerate the time-based vesting of all or a portion of the earned performance shares.
 The Committee may also apply this same discretion in connection with a participant's termination for any other reason except during the first year of vesting for awards that are subject to the minimum one-year vesting requirement.